Image: Becoming a Non-Domicile in Cyprus: A Comprehensive Guide

 As an exclusive Cyprus residence, your bank account information and tax data are safe from access by a third party.

-No remittance based taxation
+No remittance-based taxation

-You can avoid salary income taxes
+You can avoid income tax on your salary.

-How to meet the Specifications to Become a Non-Dom in Cyprus
+How to Meet the Specifications to Become a Non-Dom in Cyprus

 Photo of a nice café in Limassol in the evening